No universal concept of 'security legislation'

 Britain's devotion to its monarchy may be legendary, yet few of its traditions of reverence to the monarch are protected by law.

-And Australia's Labour Party, the country's main opposition, has a shadow minister "for the Republic" while remaining a monarchy.
+And Australia's Labor Party, the country's main opposition, has a shadow minister "for the Republic", which remains a monarchy.

-For understandable historic reasons, Germany is considered as one of Europe's most fervent upholders of individual freedoms.
-But, for the same historic reasons, it also aggressively pursues those seeking to change its constitutional order.
+For understandable historical reasons, Germany is considered as one of Europe's most fervent upholders of individual freedoms.
+But, for the same historical reasons, it also aggressively pursues those seeking to change its constitutional order.

 Germany is unique in Europe in banning political parties or movements which argue against its Constitution.